Lingviston/jacoco-subprojects-kotlin-dsl/README.md

 # jacoco-subprojects-kotlin-dsl

 ## Target
-To have Jacoco test coverage reports configured in a single place for all modules within the project.
-Enabled only HTML report.
+To have Jacoco test coverage reports configured in a single place for all modules within the project and enabled only HTML report.

 ## Solutions